openhab/org.openhab.binding.zwave/doc/eco/dwzwave25_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Receive unsolicited messages relating to door/window open/close notifications, case tampering notifications, low-battery notifications, and sensor binary reports.
+<p&gtReceive unsolicited messages relating to door/window open/close notifications, case tampering notifications, low-battery notifications, and sensor binary reports.</p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Control

 Group to receive Basic Set
-Intended for devices that are to be controlled i.e. turned on or off (on only by default) with a Basic Set.
+<p&gtIntended for devices that are to be controlled i.e. turned on or off (on only by default) with a Basic Set. </p&gt

 Association group 2 supports 5 nodes.